Submit request about personal data based on the AVG

 • not to make a decision without the involvement of an official.
 Some decisions are made automatically by a system.
 You can require that an official always make or check the decision.

 The municipality processes much of your personal data because it is required by law.
-You will then not be able to exercise your rights, or only to a limited extent.
-For example, you cannot ask to stop processing your data if the municipality is required to keep it.
+You can then not exercise your rights, or only exercise them to a limited extent.
+For example, you cannot ask to stop processing your data if the municipality is obliged to keep it.

 However, you can always ask for information about the processing of your personal data.
 You should get a clear answer.